nathanberry97/personalWebsite/web/posts/gettingInTheMode.md

 [Alexotos](https://www.alexotos.com/how-to-solder-a-keyboard-the-basics/)
 going over the basics of soldering.

-The soldering iron I used was the TS101 soldering iron which I was quite impressed with, as it can use USB-C to power the unit and it heats up pretty quick.
+The soldering iron I used was the TS101 which I was quite impressed with, as it can use USB-C to power the unit and it heats up pretty quick.
 In terms of everything else you'll need you can refer to the guide above.